efung/gnufmuffin.com/colophon.md

 because I don't have a lightbox or bother with any sort of controlled lighting.

-If the photos nedd post-processing, I fix simple stuff like white balance or exposure using Mac OS X's Preview.
+If the photos need post-processing, I fix simple stuff like white balance or exposure using Mac OS X's Preview.
 [ImageMagick][] is what I use for creating montages.